TUM-FAF/FAF-121-Macrinici-Daniel/WP/Lab#1/README.md

 Conclusions
 -----------
-Although I don't intend to become a Windows developer, nor I use a Windows system in my development projects, I found this laboratory work very usefull, because I gained experience in Event-Driven Programming, which aided my understanding of this paradigm.
-I find the knowledge gained during this laboratory work to be very important, because these concepts can be applied not only in Windows Programming, but in developing any system which uses message-sending and Event-Driven Programming.

 The Windows API is the source code interface that is used to create Windows applications.
 I found this laboratory work very useful, because I gained experience in Event-Driven Programming, which aided my understanding of this paradigm.
 I find the knowledge gained during this laboratory work to be very